Al Salam 313

 Al Salam 313 is a political organization and criminal gang of conservative Shia Iraqis in Western Europe.
-The gang was founded by the style of a motorcycle club by the Iraqi Mohammed Bunia in Germany.
-Salam 313 has members Central- and North Europe and is based on the ideology of the Iraqi Shia militia Sarāyā al-Salām (former Mahdi Army).
-The group intimidates Iraqi citizens in Europe who represent a Western lifestyle and oppose the Iraqi government.
+The gang was founded by the style of a motorcycle club by Mohammed Bunia in Germany.
+Salam 313 has members in Central and North Europe and is based on the ideology of the Iraqi Shia militia Sarāyā al-Salām (former Mahdi Army).
+The group threatens Iraqis in Europe who live a secular or Western lifestyle and speak against the religious Shia-led Iraqi government.